Dealing with HTTP Response Redirects within Oracle Web Cache Deployed Environments

 }

-We first check if location starts with http/https.
-If it is, then it means location is absolute and there is nothing to do.
-Otherwise, we check if location against contextPath and leading slash, and prepend appUrl (with 10.10.10.1 IP in it) appropriately.
+We first check if the location starts withhttp/https.
+If it does, then it means the location is absolute and there is nothing to do.
+Otherwise, we check if the location against contextPath and leading slash, and prepend appUrl (with 10.10.10.1 IP in it) appropriately.